EricLendvai/Harbour_ORM/DevelopmentNotes.md

 # Other Ideas and Todos
 - Create an hb_orm_isnull() function that is more like the hb_isnil()
 - Add support to SQLite
 - Use in-memory SQLite for post local SQL commands.
+Or use in memory database in a PostgreSQL server in Docker Container.
+- For PostgreSQL use UNLOGGED tables for temp tables.
+- Add a feature flag to log all SQL() calls to a table in the ORM schema (NameSpace).

 # Miscellaneous